 As AIOps and MLOps are still evolving, we thought of giving you a brief prospect about what the scientific literature has to say about it.
 In the following two sections, you will see some critical extracts from recent studies that are important to know from a business perspective.

 According to Lena Reiter (FH Wedel, Wedel, Germany), the three main categories of challenges about AIOps that are highlighted in the literature: are data management, human interaction with AIOps, and implementation of artificial intelligence.

-Several scientists, such as Martin Andenmatten, have forecasted that AIOps would be used increasingly in the coming years.
+Several scientists, such as Martin Andenmatten, have forecasted that AIOps will be used increasingly in the coming years.
 Businesses should start as soon as possible to adopt them to maintain an edge over their competitors.

-Paulo Notaro and colleagues found that fault detection is one of the major applications for which AIOps is being used.
+Paulo Notaro and colleagues found fault detection is one of the major applications for which AIOps is being used.